SuperKlaus: Production

 The film is a Spain-Canada co-production between 3Doubles Producciones S.L., Capitán Araña S.L., Smartrek Films A.I.E. and PVP Media with the participation of RTVE, Canal+, RTVC and Radio-Canada as well as the financial support of Institute of Cinematography and Audiovisual Arts, the Government of the Canary Islands, Bell Fund, Canada Media Fund, Quebecor Fund, Shaw Rocket Fund, Crea SGR and ICO.
-The 3D animation was done in Tenerife in the Canary Islands.
-It is distributed internationally by Pink Parrot Media, in Canada and France by PVP Distribution and in Spain by Filmax.
+The animation was done at 3Doubles studios at the Canary Islands.
+It is distributed internationally by Pink Parrot Media, in Canada by PVP Distribution and in Spain by Filmax with Pink Parrot Media handling the worldwide sales.

 Family Channel acquired the series and the feature length in November 2024.

 Release

-Darío Sánchez, Andrea Sebastiá and Nacho La Casa at the world premiere of SuperKlaus.
+Darío Sánchez, Andrea Sebastiá and Nacho La Casa attending the 39th Goya Awards in February 2025.

-SuperKlaus premiered in Catalan language at the Stiges Festival in Barcelona, Spain on October 6th, 2024.
-The film was released in the United Kingdom on November 1, 2024 by Altitude Film Distribution, following a DVD and VOD release on December 2.
+SuperKlaus premiered in Catalan language at the 57th Sitges Film Festival on October 6, 2024.
+The film was released in the United Kingdom on November 1, 2024, by Altitude Film Distribution, following a DVD and VOD release on December 2.
 It was released in Spain on December 5, 2024.

-It was released on November 15th as a series of 4 episodes of 22 minutes in English on WildBrain's Family Channel on Demand and will be on-air as a series as of November 29th, 2024 and as the full movie on December 7th.
+It was released on November 15 as a series of 4 episodes of 22 minutes in English on WildBrain's Family Channel on Demand and will be on-air as a series as of November 29, 2024 and as the full movie on December 7.

-The French version 4 jours avant Noël was released on Radio-Canada's streaming service tou.tv on December 3rd and on air on December 21st 2024 as the complete film.
+The French version 4 jours avant Noël was released on Radio-Canada's streaming service tou.tv on December 3 and on air on December 21, 2024, as the complete film.

-On its French territories, Canal+ released SuperKlaus in French as the series of 4 episodes of 22 minutes as of December 21st, 2024 and as a full feature on December 22.
+On its French territories, Canal+ released SuperKlaus in French as the series of 4 episodes of 22 minutes as of December 21, 2024 and as a full feature on December 22.

 In the United States, the film would be released digitally and on DVD simultaneously by Shout!
 Studios on November 11, 2025.